Lukasllll/lukas_nutrients/README.md

 * Ecologics
 * Missing Wilds

-As well as for all food, crafted with vanilla ingredients.
+As well as for all food crafted with vanilla ingredients.